 The evidence does not prove the old claim “a few drinks may help curb heart attacks.”
 According to the World Health Organization, globally, 3.3 million deaths each year result from harmful use of alcohol.
 In addition, the harmful use of alcohol is associated with more than 200 acute and chronic conditions.
 Beyond health consequences, harmful alcohol use brings significant social and economic losses.

 There is no substantial evidence that any alcohol has health benefits.
-Talk to a healthcare provider or an addiction center for more information on alcohol abstinence programs.
+Talk to a healthcare provider or a person with substance use disorderion center for more information on alcohol abstinence programs.